 “Your horse or pony must be used to being led in walk and trot in a nice outline,” says Emma.
 “Some horses naturally come on the bridle, but others need a little help.
 You might need to long-rein and/or use a roller and side-reins to encourage them into the correct outline.”

-2. Making sure you are leading your animal correctly is imperative, stresses producer Jack Cochrane, who has won the prestigious Cuddy in-hand final at Horse of the Year Show (HOYS) in previous years.
+2. Making sure you are leading your animal correctly is imperative, stresses producer Jack Cochrane, who has won the prestigious in-hand championship at Horse of the Year Show (HOYS) in previous years.

 “You should be at the shoulder and have him in front of you,” explains Jack.
 “If the horse is strong, use a bridle to keep him in check.
 If he won’t go forward, have a lunge whip to keep him moving.
 This should be done daily when leading to and from the field.”